 On July 11, 2022, the shareholders of the Company approved the ProKidney Corp.
 2022 Incentive Equity Plan (the "2022 Plan") which provides for the issuance of equity based awards to the Company's employees, non-employee directors, individual consultants, advisors and other service providers.
-As of March 31, 2024, there were 42,655,298 Class A ordinary shares reserved for issuance.
 The 2022 Plan provides for the issuance of equity awards in the form of incentive stock options, which are intended to satisfy the requirements of Section 422 of the Internal Revenue Code of 1986, as amended, or nonqualified stock options, which are not intended to meet those requirements, stock appreciation rights, restricted stock, restricted stock units, performance awards or other cash or stock-based awards as determined appropriate by the plan administrator.
 In settlement of its obligations under this plan, the Company will issue new Class A ordinary shares.

-The Company has issued incentive and non-qualified stock option awards under the 2022 Plan to certain employees and non-employee directors of the Company.
+The Company has issued incentive and non-qualified stock option awards under the 2022 Plan to certain employees, individual consultants and non-employee directors of the Company.
 Given that the Company has established a full valuation allowance against its deferred tax assets, the Company has recognized no tax benefit related to these awards.